Pharm

 • Mechanism

-1. Nucleoside Reverse Transcriptase Inhibitor (nRTI) with antiviral activity against Hepatitis B virus (HBV)
+1. Nucleoside Reverse Transcriptase Inhibitor (nRTI) with Antiviral activity against Hepatitis B virus (HBV)

 2. Entecavir is a prodrug, activated in vivo to a 5-triphosphate metabolite